parttimenerd/temci/doc/temci_report.rst

 .. code:: yaml

+    # Matches the baseline block
+    baseline: ''

+    # Position of the baseline comparison:
+    # 'each': after each block
+    # 'after': after each cluster
+    # 'both': after each and after cluster
+    # 'instead': instead of the non baselined
+    baseline_position: each

     # 'auto': report clusters (runs with the same description)
     #         and singles (clusters with a single entry, combined) separately
     # 'single': report all clusters together as one